cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 The controller and host chains must verify that any new channel maintains the same metadata as the previous active channel to ensure that the parameters of the interchain account remain the same even after replacing the active channel.
 The `Address` of the metadata should not be verified since it is expected to be empty at the INIT stage, and the host chain will regenerate the exact same address on TRY, because it is expected to generate the interchain account address deterministically from the controller portID and connectionID (both of which must remain the same).

+// For example here, we may just use the proof of the channel closure and thus provide a new channel.
+This may need to update the channel on every interchain record.
+Should be possible to do it in bulk, to respect block limits.

 #### **Metadata negotiation**

+// TODO verify if needed and what's needed

 ICS-27 takes advantage of [ICS-04 channel version negotiation](../../core/ics-004-channel-and-packet-semantics/README.md#versioning) to negotiate metadata and channel parameters during the channel handshake.
 The metadata will contain the encoding format along with the transaction type so that the counterparties can agree on the structure and encoding of the interchain transactions.
 The metadata sent from the host chain on the TRY step will also contain the interchain account address, so that it can be relayed to the controller chain.
 At the end of the channel handshake, both the controller and host chains will store a mapping of (controller chain portID, controller/host connectionID) to the newly registered interchain account address ([account registration flow](#register-account-flow)).